ondemandenv/.github/profile/README.md

 ## Philosophy & Goals
 1) Domain Driven Design to abstract/model the truth for the whole ecosystem with strong/static typed code.
-   1) Infrastrucutre & Platform
+   1) Infrastrucutre & Platform manage dependencies among multiple versioned services and platform, also all services' lifecycle.
-   2) Repeatable & testable, so that we can test changes in consistent envrironments.
+   3) Repeatable & testable, so that we can test changes in consistent envrironments.
 3) Application architecture as actual code to describe services' relationship.
    1) Abstract contracting/interface/boundary of each service, define relationship among in code.
    2) Each service implements its contracting/interface/boundary, generate its deployment manifests/plans.